Haunted Castles in Ireland to visit

 BOOK YOUR STAY AT MOUNT FALCON NOW

-For those of you with strong hearts, a visit to the most haunted castle in Ireland is demanded.
+For those of you with strong hearts, a visit to Ireland’s most haunted castle, Leap Castle is demanded.
 Leap Castle is world-renowned as the most haunted castle in Ireland if not the world.
 Its dark halls and history contain many secrets and tragedies.

 The “Bloody Chapel” where a murder between a Priest and his brother took place during high mass is just one tale.
 The oubliette is home to many secrets of a dark and terrifying past.
 In 1922 workmen at Leap Castle found an oubliette in a secret dungeon hidden behind a wall in a corner of the Bloody Chapel.
 When they explored the sinister dark hole further they made a horrific discovery – there were enough human skeletons amassed on top of wooden spikes that it would take three cartloads to remove them for a Christian burial.